adrelanos/poweroff-passwordless/README.md

 Allow powering off or reboot by typing "sudo poweroff" or "sudo reboot".

-This is useful in context of graphical desktop environments (which allow to reboot / power off without a password anyway as well as in virtual machines (where password protection for the desktop makes much more sense to be applied on the host).
+This is useful in context of graphical desktop environments (which allow reboot / power off without a password anyway as well as in virtual machines (where password protection for the desktop makes much more sense to be applied on the host).